Understanding Food Packaging Symbols

 The food labels on these bananas include useful information such as their country of origin, batch code, and that they're organic

-Freshness symbols
+Freshness Symbols

 Using the word "Fresh" on packaging makes customers think a product is tasty, healthy and nutritious, and although there is no set icon for "Fresh", they are often green and use leaves to highlight the link to nature.